 Archival Advocacy Award Committee

-Nominations are reviewed and recipients are chosen by the Archival Advocacy Award Committee, which is appointed by the Executive Board annually prior to the start of the application period.
+Nominations are reviewed and recipients are chosen by the Nominating Committee, which is appointed by the Executive Board annually prior to the start of the application period.
 The Committee is made up of:

 In selecting the members of the Committee, the Chair should strive to create a committee that is diverse and inclusive, reflecting a range of tenure in the profession and NEA, geographical representation, gender, and professional practice.